Demons Protected by Angels: Critical reception

+Demons Protected by Angels was met with generally mixed reviews.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 59 based on 4 reviews, indicating "mixed or average reviews".
 Writing for Pitchfork, Matthew Ritchie felt that Nav "attempts to shift focus away from the beats and features, finally treating the songs like they're his own" and "Nav lets extended moments of true self-awareness break through his manicured shell, momentarily deviating from the soulless bars that often fill his albums", but conversely added that "ceding too much room to guests undermines Nav's individuality and causes the star-powered tracks to veer toward the generic".

 Accolades

 Commercial performance

 Demons Protected by Angels debuted at number two on the US Billboard 200 chart, earning 67,000 album-equivalent units, of which 26,000 were in pure album sales in its first week.
 It serves as Nav's fifth consecutive top-ten album in the country.
 The album also accumulated a total of 60.13 million on-demand streams of the album's songs during the tracking week.